v2x-dev/multithread-inet/README.md

 # Multi-threaded INET Framework for V2X Communications

 This is multi-threaded version of INET Framework.
 Our implementation is able to reduce the simulation time, ensuring seamless integration with the existing scenarios of a user.
-This code is based on the legacy INET Framework (ver.
+The reason for designing this multi-threaded version was to be able to increase the  Kodo was to make a tool for doing research on ...This code is based on the legacy INET Framework (ver.
 3.6.4-394571f) and is modified accordingly.
 INET Framework is an open-source suite for wired, wireless, and mobile networks.

 For our research purposes, we modified the functions below:
 * *visitObject* in the *PhysicalEnvironment* class.
 * *visit* in the *DielectricObstacleLoss* class.

-We also introduced the notion of the *distanceBoundary* under within the *ScalarAnalogueModel* class.
+We also introduced the notion of the *distanceBoundary* under within the *ScalarAnalogueModel* class.\
 For further details about our modifications, please refer to ADD LINK.

 # Licence
+This code is freely available under the GNU General Public License v3.0, found in the [LICENCE](https://github.com/v2x-dev/multithread-inet/blob/master/LICENSE) file.\

-If this code is used for drafting a manuscript, the authors should cite the following paper:
+If this code is used for drafting a manuscript, all we ask is to cite our work:
 ```
 @inproceedings{multithreadedINET,
         author = {{Mavromatis}, I. and {Tassi}, A. and {Piechocki}, R.~J. and {Nix}, A.},